albin-johansson/centurion/docs/pages/centurion_101.rst

 ----------------------

-Obtaining textual representations of Centurion components is primarily done using overloads of the ``ctn::to_string`` function.
+Obtaining textual representations of Centurion components is primarily done using overloads of the ``cen::to_string`` function.
 This is very useful for debugging and logging purposes.
 Additionally, all types that provide an overload of ``to_string`` are also printable using C++ streams, using ``operator<<``.